-- At least a bachelor's degree from a U.S accredited school or a degree equivalent to an U.S. bachelor's degree; - A 2.5 or higher cumulative GPA on a four-point (4.0) scale; - Completed or will complete the following courses by the end of first quarter: Human Anatomy, Medical Terminology, and Public Speaking with a C or a better grade; - Completion of the General Graduate Record Examination (GRE) requirement; - A 500-word personal statement which explains the applicant's professional goals in the target field and why the applicant will be an asset to AUHS and the community;
+- At least a bachelor's degree from a U.S accredited school or a degree equivalent to an U.S. bachelor's degree; - A 2.5 or higher cumulative GPA on a four-point (4.0) scale; - A 500-word personal statement which explains the applicant's professional goals in the target field and why the applicant will be an asset to AUHS and the community; - Submission of official transcripts (sealed) from all schools that the applicant has attended; - Two (2) sealed recommendations on the AUHS letter of recommendation forms, preferably from a science teacher or a health care provider that knows you well;

-- Submission of official transcripts (sealed) from all schools that the applicant has attended; - A resume that itemizes the applicant's volunteer experience in the related field, and/or any community services that demonstrate leadership and organizational skills; - Two (2) sealed recommendations on the AUHS letter of recommendation forms, preferably from a science teacher or a health care provider that knows you well; - Submission of the official TOEFL (Test of English as a Foreign Language) result to demonstrate English competency (for foreign applicants only).
+- Submission of the official TOEFL (Test of English as a Foreign Language) result to demonstrate English competency (for foreign applicants only).
 The minimum TOEFL score is 213 on the CBT (Computer Based Test) or 80 on the IBT (Internet Based Test), with 24 on speaking section.
 For TOEFL information, please visit www.ets.org/toefl.
 The AUHS code is 4262. - Completion of formal interviews